Ask the Experts

 As a QLC member, you will get first access to a wealth of incredible knowledge from some of Australia’s leading experts.

-And as we move into the second half of 2023, we will publish our schedule in advance to give QLC members the opportunity to post questions for upcoming podcasts.
+We want to give QLC members the opportunity to post questions for upcoming podcasts.

 Here are the experts from the current series.